 When Smilelove first started selling home aligners, they quickly built a following thanks to their frequently-discounted prices.
 For a while, it seemed like they would join the ranks of the home aligner elite.
 But in early 2020, amidst financial struggles, Smilelove stopped their operations.

-After an attempted relaunch last year, it appears that Smilelove is effectively closed, and not even selling aligner treatment on their website anymore (see our “What Happened to Smilelove?” article for more info).
+After an attempted relaunch, it appears that Smilelove is effectively closed, and not even selling aligner treatment on their website anymore (see our “What Happened to Smilelove?” article for more info).
 With this in mind, we think it’s safe to rule them out as a teeth straightening treatment option.
-If you were set on ordering Smilelove treatment, take heart in the fact that other services are just as good (and even better!)
+If you were set on ordering Smilelove treatment, take heart in the fact that other services might be an even better fit for you.
 Here are the top three that we think you should consider.

 Table of Contents

-Being one of the newer faces on the market hasn’t stopped Byte from making big strides forward in treatment effectiveness and convenience.
-Their prices are just average, but they’ve engineered the industry’s fastest treatment time and used innovative technology to improve the entire process.
+Over the past few years, Byte has made big strides forward in treatment effectiveness and convenience.
+Their prices are just average, but they can deliver results in as little as four months for some customers, and they’ve implemented innovative technology to improve the entire process.

 They’re growing quickly in size and popularity, but Byte hasn’t allowed their customer support services to lag behind either.
 For all these reasons and more, Byte holds the #1 spot in our overall home aligner rankings.

 - After your treatment is complete, Byte guarantees your smile for life.
-Even if your teeth shift years down the road, they will send you new aligners to correct them.
-No other company offers a warranty this extensive.
+Even if your teeth shift years down the road, they will send you new aligners to correct them, as long as you replace your retainers every six months and wear them as directed.

 - Using a unique technology called Smile Science, Byte considers your entire facial structure to create a smile that fits with the rest of your features.
 Other companies analyze your teeth without evaluating the rest of your face.